4 Vesta: Early measurements

 Photometric observations of Vesta were made at the Harvard College Observatory in 1880–1882 and at the Observatoire de Toulouse in 1909.
 These and other observations allowed the rotation rate of Vesta to be determined by the 1950s.
 However, the early estimates of the rotation rate came into question because the light curve included variations in both shape and albedo.

 Early estimates of the diameter of Vesta ranged from 383 km in 1825, to 444 km.
 E.C.
 Pickering produced an estimated diameter of 513 ± 17 km in 1879, which is close to the modern value for the mean diameter, but the subsequent estimates ranged from a low of 390 km up to a high of 602 km during the next century.
 The measured estimates were based on photometry.
 In 1989, speckle interferometry was used to measure a dimension that varied between 498 and 548 km during the rotational period.
 In 1991, an occultation of the star SAO 93228 by Vesta was observed from multiple locations in the eastern United States and Canada.
 Based on observations from 14 different sites, the best fit to the data was an elliptical profile with dimensions of about 550 × 462 km.
 Dawn confirmed this measurement.
 These measurements will help determine the thermal history, size of the core, role of water in asteroid evolution and what meteorites found on Earth come from these bodies, with the ultimate goal of understanding the conditions and processes present at the solar system's earliest epoch and the role of water content and size in planetary evolution.

 Vesta became the first asteroid to have its mass determined.
 Every 18 years, the asteroid 197 Arete approaches within 0.04 AU of Vesta.
 In 1966, based upon observations of Vesta's gravitational perturbations of Arete, Hans G. Hertz estimated the mass of Vesta at 1.20±0.08×10^-10 M_{☉} (solar masses).
 More refined estimates followed, and in 2001 the perturbations of 17 Thetis were used to calculate the mass of Vesta to be 1.31±0.02×10^-10 M_{☉}.
 Dawn determined it to be 1.3029×10^-10 M_{☉}.

 Orbit

 Vesta orbits the Sun between Mars and Jupiter, within the asteroid belt, with a period of 3.6 Earth years, specifically in the inner asteroid belt, interior to the Kirkwood gap at 2.50 AU.
 Its orbit is moderately inclined (i = 7.1°, compared to 7° for Mercury and 17° for Pluto) and moderately eccentric (e = 0.09, about the same as for Mars).

-True orbital resonances between asteroids are considered unlikely; due to their small masses relative to their large separations, such relationships should be very rare.
-Nevertheless, Vesta is able to capture other asteroids into temporary 1:1 resonant orbital relationships (for periods up to 2 million years or more); about forty such objects have been identified.
+True orbital resonances between asteroids are considered unlikely.
+Because of their small masses relative to their large separations, such relationships should be very rare.
+Nevertheless, Vesta is able to capture other asteroids into temporary 1:1 resonant orbital relationships (for periods up to 2 million years or more) and about forty such objects have been identified.
 Decameter-sized objects detected in the vicinity of Vesta by Dawn may be such quasi-satellites rather than proper satellites.